nikkilohar/E-Commerce-Portal/README.md

 10. Create a new database named: **electric-shop**.
 11. Click **Import**, then select and import the file `electric-shop.sql` from the SQL folder.
 12. In your browser, go to: [http://localhost/E_Commerce_Portal](http://localhost/E-Commerce Portal).

----

-Would you like me to make it more concise (1–2 short paragraphs) for your GitHub **project description section** instead of the full README version?